KennethBates/docs/docs/guides/move-your-octopus-instance-to-another-server/move-the-database-and-server.md

    - Task Logs
    - Packages
       - This folder only needs to be moved if using the built-in package repository.
 External feed details are stored in the database, and they will connect automatically.
-8. Restart your new Octopus instance to index the packages.
+8. Finally, restart your new Octopus instance to index the packages.
 You can restart either in your Octopus Manager, or via the command line with the following command.
 ```
 Octopus.Server.exe service --stop
 Octopus.Server.exe service --start